healyshane/Project_IRIS/README.md

 To generate the table of contents, Markdown-toc extension<sup>[1](#myfootnote1)</sup> was installed in Visual Studio.
 The text of README.md file was pasted into Visual Studio .md file and, by selecting option "Markdown TOC: Insert/Update", the code representing the table of contents was generated.
 This code was then pasted into README.md.

 ## Introduction
-The objective of this project is to reasearch the Iris data set and write Python code to analyse the data set.
+The objective of this project is to research the Iris data set and write Python code to analyse the data set.
 A description of repository contents are shown in table below.

 Project_IRIS Repository | Description